Remote Proving using Bonsai

 Understanding cycle counts

-You can log the cycle count and other performance info for your zkVM Guest program by following the instructions here.
+You can log the cycle count and other performance info for your zkVM Guest program by following these instructions.